EU Climate Commissioner Hoekstra Reaffirms Commitment to 90% Emissions Cut by 2040

 Wopke Hoekstra, the Dutch Commissioner for Climate and Tax

-Wopke Hoekstra, the Dutch Commissioner for Climate and Tax, has secured approval from the European Parliament for his full term in the new EU Commission.
-Despite rising political challenges and a fractious climate debate, Hoekstra reaffirmed his commitment to the EU’s climate goals, notably aiming for a 90% reduction in greenhouse gas emissions by 2040 compared to 1990 levels.
+Wopke Hoekstra, the Dutch Commissioner for Climate and Tax, has received full approval from the European Parliament for his term.
+Despite mounting political pressures, Hoekstra reaffirms his pledge to reduce the EU’s greenhouse gas emissions by 90% by 2040 compared to 1990 levels.

-During his hearing, Hoekstra was confronted by climate skeptic Anja Arndt from the far-right AfD party, who questioned the effectiveness of the EU’s net-zero strategy.
-Hoekstra responded firmly, emphasizing that the EU’s commitment to scientific consensus was non-negotiable, particularly in light of Europe’s rapid warming, which is occurring at twice the global average rate.
+During his confirmation hearing, Hoekstra firmly rejected claims made by climate skeptics like Anja Arndt, a far-right AfD member, who questioned the EU’s climate policies.
+Hoekstra reaffirmed the EU’s commitment to scientific consensus, especially as Europe warms at twice the global average rate.

-Despite Hoekstra’s assurances, environmental campaigners like CAN Europe voiced concerns about member states’ lack of accountability in implementing the EU’s climate and energy plans.
-Thirteen EU countries missed the June deadline to submit their national plans, raising alarms over the EU’s ability to meet its Paris Agreement targets.
-CAN Europe has lodged a formal complaint, urging the Commission to hold these countries to account.
+Environmental NGOs, including CAN Europe, voiced concerns over member states’ lack of accountability in implementing climate and energy plans.
+Thirteen EU countries missed the June deadline to submit national plans.
+This has raised alarms about the EU’s ability to meet its Paris Agreement targets.
+CAN Europe has formally called on the Commission to enforce stricter accountability.

 Leave a Reply